-Ward Nye: Lori, thank you very much for turning it back to us.

-A couple of observations -- one, we feel like this is an incredibly exciting time for Martin Marietta Materials and for Texas Industries.
-We think this combination is going to build considerable shareholder value in the near and long-term and I would ask you please to don't forget about what I think are some pretty special earnings with our Q4 this year.
-And I want to make sure that I give some real thanks to our team who helped make that possible.
+Laurie, thank you very much for turning it back to us.
+A couple of observations - one, we feel like this is an incredibly exciting time for Martin Marietta Materials and for Texas Industries.
+We think this combination is going to build considerable shareholder value in the near and long term.
+And I would ask you please to don't forget about what I think are some pretty special earnings for the Q4 this year, and I want to make sure that I give some real thanks to our team who helped make that possible.

 Thank you all very much for your time today.
-We look forward to speaking with a lot of you very soon, I'm sure, and we'll talk to you again when we're done with Q one in this year.
+We look forward to speaking with a lot of you very soon, I'm sure, and we'll talk to you again when we're done with Q1 in this year.
 Thanks so much.